Carpet cleaning technician using a truck-mount steam cleaner

 Card & ACH Payments

 Customers pay online or via card on file.
-Money lands in your account in 1-2 business days.
-Standard processing rate, no monthly fee.
+Money lands in 1-2 business days.
+ACH at 0.8% (capped at $5) is the cheap rail for big commercial balances.

 Google Review Requests